petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-0/what-challenges-does-liferay-solve-horizontal-solutions/supplier-portals.md

 ---
 uuid: d97bb6b4-dd67-48be-845d-ce37a4df5b16
 visibility:
 - Employee
 - Partner
 ---

 # Supplier Portals

 A supplier portal allows a company to connect and collaborate with suppliers of goods and services.
 Most users of Supplier portals are manufacturers with complex supply chains.
 Any company in any industry must rely on suppliers to some degree, and as they grow, they benefit from a supplier portal as relationships with suppliers become more difficult to manage.

 ## Target Audience

 Supplier portal projects are typically led by procurement departments.
 Due to integration requirements (in particular with ERPs), the leaders of the Finance and IT departments are also heavily involved:

 * Head of Procurement
-* CFO/VP Finance
+* CFO / VP Finance
-* CIO/Head of IT
+* CIO / Head of IT

 ## Key Benefits